 To help promote success, we stay connected for at least 2-years after programming, for as long as needed.
 If someone faces setbacks, needs extra support, wants to learn more skills, or just wants to stay in touch Project Place is always here to welcome them back.

-Working Opportunities for Women (WOW) is a business run by Project Place that employees women temporarily.
-Trainees learn food production, assembly, and sales skills as they produce hot fudge at a small business in South Boston, Coops Microcreamery.
+Working Opportunities for Women (WOW) is a business run by Project Place that trains women with hands-on learning.
+Trainees learn versatile skills such as food production and sales.
 Along with that, we also offer opportunities for women to pursue non-traditional employment (such as truck driving) through our other enterprise programs, in mixed-gender environments.
 Learn more about these programs here.

 Home Plate is an internship program where women practice food service skills.
 Home Plate trainees prepare daily meals for clients and guests out of the Project Place kitchen.
 They gain experience working in the kitchen and providing catering services.